 Live webinar presented by Spencer McInvaille

-This program is the second of the 2021 IDS Forensic Science Education Series.
+This program is part of the 2023 IDS Forensic Science Education Series.
 The webinars will be presented monthly and are free to attend.
 Attorneys who want CLE credit for attending will be billed $3.50 per credit hour by the State Bar.
 Use this link to register for all webinars in the series and attend any that are of interest.
-More information about the webinar series is available here.